StaciaHoov/blocitoff/README.md

 * Whenever to provide syntax for writing/deploying cron job

 ## Deployment
-You can view the app on Heroku: [stacia-blocitoff app](https://stacia-blocitoff.herokuapp.com/)
+You can view the app on Heroku: [To Do List app](https://to-do-list.herokuapp.com/)